Welcome to the Utility Regulation and Competition Office of the Cayman Islands.

-OfReg is an amalgamation of the Information and Communications Technology Office (ICTA), the Electricity Regulatory Office (ERO), and the Petroleum Inspectorate, which hitherto had been a Department of the Government of the Cayman Islands.
+OfReg is an amalgamation of the Information and Communications Technology Authority (ICTA), the Electricity Regulatory Authority (ERA), and the Petroleum Inspectorate, which hitherto had been a Department of the Government of the Cayman Islands.

 While many of the functions previously carried out by the ICTA and ERA will continue as usual, in addition, OfReg is endowed with strengthened competition and consumer protection powers, as well as a duty to promote innovation in the sectors for which it has responsibility.

 OfReg will provide the opportunity for consistency and collaboration in regulation across the ICT, energy, fuel and water sectors, better utilisation of skills and resources resulting in more efficient and effective regulatory processes, encourage competition where appropriate and feasible, champion sustainability and innovation across markets, and contribute to the economic and social goals of the Cayman Islands.

 The management and staff of OfReg look forward to continuing to serve the people of the Cayman Islands as its new utilities regulator.

 As part of our core responsibilities, at OfReg we :

 - Ensure that service providers operate in an environment that is fair and provides an opportunity to realise reasonable returns on investments.

 - Adopt and enforce regulations in the public interest and ensure that service providers comply with established regulations.

 - Create standards and policies that protect the safety of the public.

 - Explore innovation that will encourage the efficient and cost-effective delivery of utility services.